-French law allows or does not prevent individuals to create trusts, private foundations, family companies, family partnerships or similar structures to hold, administer and regulate succession.
+French law allows to create (or does not prevent individuals from creating) trusts, private foundations, family companies, family partnerships or similar structures to hold, administer and regulate succession.
 It is however unfortunate that trusts (and private foundations) set up by French resident since 11 May 2011 are subject to inheritance tax at the rate of 60% upon the death of the settlor regardless the degree of relationship between the settlor and the beneficiaries.
 The authors are however in the opinion that this provision is discriminatory.

 In order to be efficient, any structure of ownership should be carefully designed and taking into consideration the family members’ personal situation, the importance of the wealth, the nature and location of the assets as well as the objectives of the family.

 As already explained, all trusts and companies used in the ownership structure should be properly set up and managed.
 They should also have another reason than reducing or avoiding taxes.